Sketchware-Pro/Sketchware-Pro-Website/docs/course/intro.md

 ## Who am I
 Before telling you more about the course, I want to tell you about myself.
 I'm NiceSapien.
-A teenage developer from India.
+A developer from India.
 I am the one who created this course.
 Although I'm primarily a web developer now, my interest in coding and programming was caused by Sketchware.
 I will be your guide throughout the course.

 ## About the course
 Throughout the course, you will learn several new things and features of Sketchware Pro.
-You will have to complete 6 projects to get your certificate.
-Once all 6 of them are made, DM the .swb files to @NiceSapien on [Discord](https://discord.gg/xX6aEsnZRt) to recieve your certificate!
+You will have to complete 4 projects to get your certificate.
+Once all the projects are made, DM the .swb files to @NiceSapien on [Discord](https://discord.gg/xX6aEsnZRt) or email [certificates@sketchware.pro](mailto:certificates@sketchware.pro) to recieve your certificate!
 You can also join the Discord server if you have any questions or need help.

 ## Setup